AndreiRoibu/AgeMapper/README.md

 ## Network Architecture & Pre-Trained Networks

+The paper underpinning this research can be accessed on [IEEE](https://ieeexplore.ieee.org/abstract/document/10196736).

 The network architecture is presented in the following figure.
 The next figure gives an indication on how the brain ages are calculated by ensembling three identical networks.
 To access the pre-trained networks, please use [THIS LINK]().
 For information on the specific code names for each contrast and modality, please look [HERE]().  **ATTENTION - This data has not yet been added and the links do not work.
 Updates to follow**

 ![network architecture](/figures/HGL.png)